-The Monterey Bay Aquarium has been a visitor favorite in Monterey since it first opened in 1984 with a mission to inspire conservation of the oceans.
-It brought the unique undersea world of the Monterey Bay indoors for the first time, giving everyone a view that once required scuba diving gear to explore.
-Today, it's still a crowd-pleasing favorite, constantly evolving.
+The Monterey Bay Aquarium has been a visitor favorite in Monterey for over three decades.
+It gives everyone a view that once required scuba diving gear to explore.
+It's a crowd-pleasing favorite that keeps changing.
 New exhibits open every few years, new programs get added and older ones close.

 Scenes from the Aquarium